ConnectBhawna/DigiManager/README.md

 ## Future Improvement ☠️
+- Changing the name of the app as per the user requirements.
 - Add time timer feature and show graphs on the same.
 - Add to see all tasks organized in the calendar.
 - Adding Facebook authentication as well.